BrayanSoftware/PhoneticSearch/README.md

-Phonetic Search: An exercise.

-The Task

 Phonetic Search

-Your program must read a list of surnames from standard input (i.e. the console or terminal —

-see http://en.wikipedia.org/wiki/Standard_streams), one per line.
-The command-line arguments to your
+This program reads a list of surnames from standard input, one per line.
+The command-line arguments to the

 program will be one or more surnames.
-For each of those surnames you must print out all of the names in the
+For each of those surnames the programme prints out all of the names in the

 input list that match those on the command-line.
 If the command-line arguments were "Smith" and "Jones",

-and each matched three names in the input data, then you should print out (with the appropriate punctuation
+and each matched three names in the input data, then programme prints out (with the appropriate punctuation

 as shown):